jeroendesloovere/geolocation-bundle/README.md

 # Geolocation bundle

-This Geolocation Symony2 Bundle uses the geolocation-php-api class which finds latitude/longitude from an address or reverse using Google Maps API.
+This Geolocation Symony2 Bundle uses the geolocation-php-api class using Google Maps API which finds latitude/longitude from an address or reverse.

 ## Usage